5 Ways To Create Responsive Equal Height Columns With CSS

 RESPONSIVE EQUAL HEIGHT COLUMNS

-All right, let us now get into the various examples and ways to create equal height columns.
+All right, let us now get into the various ways and examples to create equal height columns in HTML CSS.

 1-flex.html